SURGE-NeuroTech-Club/BCItoolkit/README.md

 ### Modules and Functionalities
 ***Modules/*: Each module has some self-contained documentation**
 - `brainflow_stream.py`: A custom class that simplifies usage of the brainflow library to connect and stream from any board supported by brainflow.
-  - Some added features: automatically finds the serial port with the attached dongle, simplifies streaming from multiple boards simultaneously, is designed to be compatible with all of [Brainflow's BoardShim attributes](https://brainflow.readthedocs.io/en/stable/UserAPI.html#brainflow-board-shim).
+  - Some added features: pyserial integration to automatically detect serial port with the attached dongle, simplifies streaming from multiple boards simultaneously, is designed to be compatible with all of [Brainflow's BoardShim attributes](https://brainflow.readthedocs.io/en/stable/UserAPI.html#brainflow-board-shim).
 - `brainflow_filtering.py/filtering.py`: These modules support several filtering methods for EEG data.
   - brainflow_filtering.py simplifies in-place usage of the brainflow library's built-in filters.
   - filtering.py uses filters from the Scipy library.